futurice/windows-app-development-best-practices/README.md

    at System.Windows.PresentationFrameworkCollection`1.AddDependencyObject(DependencyObject value)
 ```

-When you don't set the name yourself, the framework will generate an unique name for each instance.
+When you don't set the Name yourself, the framework will generate a unique name for each instance.

 ### Be very careful when binding into multiple dependency properties of a dependency object